 Anthony has extensive experience in dealing with those charged as part of large scale, multi-handed conspiracies including murder, drugs, firearms, violence, fraud and money laundering.
 He is also regularly instructed in relation to pre-charge investigations which involves the preparation and consideration of supporting material prior to the drafting of written submissions intended to persuade the Prosecuting Authority concerned that formal proceedings need not be instigated.

-As well as specialising in serious and organised crime, Anthony’s experience includes defending those under investigation or charged with offences prosecuted by Her Majesty’s Revenue & Customs (HMRC) and National Trading Standards (NTS).
+As well as specialising in serious and organised crime, Anthony’s experience includes defending those under investigation or charged with offences prosecuted by His Majesty’s Revenue and Customs (HMRC), National Trading Standards, the Insolvency Service, and the Medicines and Healthcare products Regulatory Agency (MHRA).
 He also frequently accepts instructions in relation to fraud and financial crime.

 Whilst he has often been recognised by his clients for investing a great deal of time and commitment into each of his cases, Anthony has also been commended by his fellow professionals for his “deserved first-class reputation in serious and organised criminal defence work.
 His dedication and commitment to his clients is second to none and the service he provides them is absolutely faultless.
 From the barrister’s perspective, his case preparation is immaculate and he’s not just an astute tactician but an absolute delight to work alongside”.
 It is Anthony’s incisive and intelligent approach to each case that has contributed to his reputation as a formidable solicitor.

 Currently instructed to represent an individual charged with 6 others as part of the NCA’s “Operation Venetic”, which is the UK arm of the global strategic investigation into the use of “Encro Chat” devices.
 The case relates to the alleged supply of over 1,100kg of Class A drugs and over 90 firearms throughout the UK.